jentery/508/notes.md

 * advertisements (they sell themselves) (xxv), and
 * subject to redefintion and recontextualization over time (xxviii-xxix).

 More on that last point: manifestos and movements are frequently adopted and adapted by other people down the line (consider the various manifestations of Futurism, e.g.).
 They endure shifts in media, formats, context, and even politics.
 In this sense, they undergo interpretation through alteration or perpetual redescription.
-They not static texts, and what they represent is not static, either.
+They are not static texts, and what they represent (or how they represent) is not static, either.

 Here's the final set of questions for the day, then: what if we consider manifestos (or -isms) to be prototypes?
 How do they (if at all) pronounce a working version of a movement, asthetic, or idea?
 How are they (if at all) symbolic, and of what?
 What do they originate?
 How are they evaluated or tested?
 Why are the shortcomings or fallacies of this treatment (of manifesto as prototype)?

 For our next meeting, I'm asking you to read [Caws](http://jenteryteaches.com/noneshall/508/cawsManifesto.pdf) and, in your notebooks, draft your general impressions of at least five -isms active between 1870 and 1970.
 Please attend to the politics and aesthetics of each -ism, with notes on the historical particulars of when each occurred and why.
-Here's a list of -isms, but please free to cook up your own: Symbolism, Cubism, Nowism, Futurism, Dada, Minimalism, Expressionism, Imagism, Vorticism, Constructivism, Realism, Surrealism, Thingism, Concretism, Verticalism, and Plasticism.
+Here's a list of -isms, but please free to cook up your own list: Symbolism, Cubism, Nowism, Futurism, Dada, Minimalism, Expressionism, Imagism, Vorticism, Constructivism, Realism, Surrealism, Thingism, Concretism, Verticalism, and Plasticism.

 In two weeks, you'll select an -ism for the term, together with a document (e.g., a manifesto) representative of that -ism, both of which you'll briefly present during seminar.
 Let me know if you have any questions!